ZeelPatel1024/ZeelPatel1024/README.md

 <p> My journey in software development began in high school when I created my first webpage using JavaScript, HTML, and CSS in my AP Computer Science class.
 Since then, I have been passionate about pursuing a career in this dynamic field.</p>

 ## My experience! 💻
-<li> ⚫ In the summer 2024 I worked as a Google STEP intern in San Francisco California! ☀️</li>
+<li>In the summer 2024 I worked as a Google STEP intern in San Francisco California! ☀️</li>
 <!--
 **ZeelPatel1024/ZeelPatel1024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.